-Lakes Culture aims to bring together the area’s tourism and cultural sectors to better promote the wealth of cultural activities on offer reaffirming the area as the UK’s leading rural cultural destination.
+Lakes Culture is bringing together the area’s tourism and cultural sectors to better promote the wealth of cultural activities on offer reaffirming the area as the UK’s leading rural cultural destination.
 For more information on Lakes Culture and to download resources to help you market your visitor offer to the cultural tourist please visit our resources page here

 Sign up to our industry newsletter for up-to-date news and marketing ideas and opportunities here